Marklogic-retired/marklogic-data-hub/_pages/refs/gradletasks.md

 </dd>

 <dt>hubDeployUserArtifacts</dt>
 <dd>Installs user artifacts, such as entities and mappings, to the MarkLogic server.
-(DHF 4.2+)
+(DHF 4.2 or later)
   {% include ostabs-run-gradle.html grtask="hubDeployUserArtifacts" %}
 </dd>